Read Using SQL Snippets before using any of this site's code or techniques on your own systems.

 (REMOTE is a database link which loops back to the current account.)

-ON DEMAND materialized views have no such restriction.
+ON DEMAND materialized views have no such restriction, as the following snippet demonstrates.

 alter materialized view mv refresh ON DEMAND ;